Home > GPU

 Last Updated on

-Intel might be on the highway to churning out its powerful 14th-generation processors, but that doesn’t mean the previous generations are out of order.
-They are still alive and kicking and capable of handling the latest generation of Nvidia and AMD GPUs.
+The Intel 15th-generation processors are the latest addition to Team Blue’s arsenal, but that doesn't mean the previous generations are out of order.
+They are still alive and kicking and capable of handling the latest generation of Nvidia, AMD, and Intel GPUs.

 We researched the market and found various options from Nvidia and AMD.
 We filtered those options based on their price, compatibility, performance, and other features, such as DLSS and FSR.
-This gave us a list of GPUs that we think are the best to pair with an i7-12700K.
-We’re always updating our list with the latest information, so if there are better pairings than these, we’ll be sure to update them, so check back with us.
+On top of that, we also conduct rigorous in-house testing of the cards.
+This gives us insight into how they'll perform, and we can help you pair them with various CPUs, including an i7-12700K.
+We're always updating our list with the latest information, so if there are better pairings than these, we'll be sure to update them, so check back with us.

 01